KobeW50/linux-scripts/README.md

 This script is for Nemo users who hate that directory symbolic links (symlinks) in Nemo don't "Follow link to original file".
 Rather, Nemo shows you a mirror of the linked directory, from which you can't navigate to the parent of the linked directory.

 **How it works:**
-Nemo has a feature where you can trigger a script by right-clicking.
+Nemo has a feature where you can trigger a script from the right-click context menu.
 When you activate this script while folders are selected, the script will create an application shortcut (ie: a `.desktop` file) that opens the folder in Nemo when clicked.
 The application shortcut is created in the directory you are currently in.
 (If the script is ran on anything that isn't a directory then normal symlinks will be created for those items.)

 **Demo:**
 <img src="/assets/nemo-script-demo.gif" width="1200"/>